Nature’s Head ® Composting Toilet by Natures Head USA

 Before using the Nature’s Head, and after each time you empty it, you need to put some coconut fiber or peat moss in the lower chamber, to help with composting.
 Below is an excellent video that explains how to do this.

-When it is time to empty the solids bin, you open it up and place a compostable garbage bag over it.
-Turn the bin upside down and dump the contents into the garbage bag.
+To empty the solids bin, open the toilet it up and put a compostable garbage bag over the lower bin.
+Turn the bin upside down and dump the contents into the compostable bag.
+Take this to your composter on your property.
 The entire process just takes a few minutes.
 The garbage bag can then be placed somewhere else to finish composting.

 Let it sit for about 12 weeks and you have finished compost.
+Adding lime greatly accelerates the process.
 The finished compost can be placed on ornamental plants.
 Just to be 100% safe, you never put human compost on vegetables.
 A slightly more convenient solution is to buy a second bottom chamber.
 The bottom chamber is then just exchanged when full.

 Urine is almost sterile and does not pose a health risk.
 Still, you need to be careful where you dump it.
 Boaters and RVers can simply pour it in a regular toilet, outhouse or anywhere it is legal to take a pee.
 If the Nature’s Head is installed at a cottage, you could build a simple French drain.
 This is a small pit, filled with gravel, then covered with landscape cloth, soil and finally grass.
 A vertical plastic tube should be placed in the middle of the drain so you can pour the urine from the top down into the gravel.
 Some owners use a flexible plastic tube that runs right from the toilet into a French drain beside the cottage, so they never need to empty the urine container at all.